Why Eye Contact Is So Important When Performing

 There are times when a singer can express their emotions by diverting their eyes away from the crowd of even closing them altogether.
 It is important that this happens naturally and is in keeping with both the mood of the song and your own emotions.

-Essentially, while eye-contact, and body language are important, they are also mostly involuntary (it is hard to control them for very long).
+Essentially, while eye-contact, and body language are important during a singing performance, they are also mostly involuntary (it is hard to control them for very long).
 Therefore, make sure that you choose songs that you can connect with deeply and it is likely that, with practise, the rest will come naturally.

-Did you find this article helpful?
+Do you struggle to make eye contact during a singing performance?
 Let us know in the comments and please consider sharing it with your friends using the links below.